 Kelvin Grove is my personal favourite dive site.
-It's located in Lions Bay, in a residential neighbourhood, 30 minutes from the Lions Gate bridge.
+It's got the best viz, mildest currents, reefs and walls, and a wide variety of sea life.
+It’s located in Lions Bay, in a residential neighbourhood, 30 minutes from the Lions Gate bridge.
 There's a large parking lot with spaces for visitors.
-A parking meter was installed in the Summer of 2017...$1 per hour.

 The facilities include a bathroom near the staging area and a picnic table near the entry point, at the end of a 100m sloping trail.
 It's a quiet, secluded setting.

 Follow Tidewater Way to the end of the road, below the train tracks.
 Leave your gear here before parking in the paved lot above the tracks.

 Enter the water at the bottom of a staircase or from the beach at the end of the trail.
 The dive site is bowl-shaped with a sandy bottom, and an offshore vertical wall that drops well beyond recreational dive limits.
 There’s a rocky reef structure at the beach that drops down to about 15m, which makes it ideal for first dives in Open Water course training.

 To the South of the entry the sandy/rocky slope is an easy 40’/15m dive.
 It's populated by urchins, crabs, shells, sea stars, sea cucumbers, sole, schools of various fishes, sculpin families, nudibranchs, geoducks, and more.
 There is often a resident octopus to be found in one of the dens around the dive site, and dogfish patrol the reef in the Summertime.